Hinamoooon/jlmie/README.md

 ```

 # How to use
 [To be updated once it is published in the Julia's public repositry]
+Install jlmie following the [Installation section](#installation).
 1. import packages
 ```
 using jlmie